A Mega Guide to Belts: 2025 Update

 Aging Up:

-If your child is aged 9-12 and ages up into the adult class, he will keep his belt and continue testing for the same belts listed below.
+If your child is aged 9-12 and ages up into the adult class, he will keep his belt and continue within the Youth class system below.
 However, in our adult class, we have two distinct lines: the adult line of white through black belts will stand in front of the teen's line of white through black belts.
 Meaning: a 13-year-old brown belt will stand behind an adult white belt.
 This is a very Japanese way of respecting the age of the senior students.

 Upon turning 18 they will take their place in the adult line appropriate to their rank.